webix-hub/docs/data/api/treestore_getbranch.md

 getBranch
 =============

-@short:
-	gets an array of children for the node
+@short: returns dataset from some branch in the tree-like component

 @params:

+- id	string		id of root item

+@returns:
-- id	string, number	ID of the node in question
+- data		array		array of data objects for the branch in question

 @example:

-tree.data.getBranch(1);
+var data = $$("tree").data.getBranch("1");

 @template:	api_method
 @descr: